 Email Jo: [email protected]

-A volunteer for over 30 years, Jo’s first role at the Little Theatre was as Hope Harcourt in the1990 production of ANYTHING GOES.
+A volunteer for over 30 years, Jo’s first role at ALT was as Hope Harcourt in the 1990 production of Anything Goes.
 She moved to Amarillo in 1990 to do the musical TEXAS.
 Jo holds a BFA in Theatre from Cameron University.
 After many years away, she is so happy to finally be working among the people who share her passion for theatre!!
-Some of her favorite roles include Lola in the 1995 Amarillo College Summer Arts Festival production of DAMN YANKEES, Soul Girl in the 1994 production of JESUS CHRIST SUPERSTAR, Multiple roles in the award-winning 1995 touring production of BEEHIVE, Sheree in DIXIE SWIM CLUB(2010), Huckaby in the FANTASTICKS (2004), Ensemble in the incredible production of LESMISERABLES (2012), Sonya in VANYA, SONYA, MASHA and SPIKE and most recently as Diane in THE BIRDS and Virginia Noyes in the hilarious production of IT’S ONLY A PLAY, for which she received her first ALTA’s.
+Some of her favorite roles include Lola in the 1995 Amarillo College Summer Arts Festival production of Damn Yankees, Soul Girl in the 1994 production of Jesus Christ Superstar, Multiple roles in the award winning 1995 touring production of BEEHIVE, Sheree in Dixie Swim Club (2010), Huckaby in The Fantasticks (2004), Ensemble in the incredible production of Les Miserables (2012), Sonia in Vanya and Sonia and Masha and Spike, and most recently Diane in The Birds, Virginia Noyes in the hilarious production of It’s Only a Play, for which she received her first ALTA’s.

 Jo loves sharing her love for ALT with her Academy students.
 She is an Academy instructor, teaching grades 3-8 in various theatre classes.
 It brings her great joy to see the growth in the students in class and especially watching their lights shine on stage.